 Michele D. (Erickson) Sommers

 Michele D (Erickson) Sommers started drawing as a child, enjoying the usual subjects a young girl prefers, horses and cats.
 Years went by, while her creativity patiently waited for her.
 After working for several years as a Veterinary Assistant, a friend asked her to paint a decorative sign mural for her business, and the seed was planted.
-Drawing was challenging, but painting was fun!
-Being the kind of person who rarely feared trying something new, and having a loving husband who let her do just that, she started painting and creating for commissions in her spare time.
+As someone who struggled with patience, she realized that though drawing was challenging, painting was so much FASTER!
+Being the kind of person who rarely feared trying something new, and having an infinitely more patient husband who let her do just that, she started painting in her spare time, while doing umpteen odd jobs.

-Michele balanced her love of animals by working part time as a Veterinary Assistant for several decades, while painting murals and portraits, and practicing calligraphy whenever she had spare time.
+Michele balanced her love of animals by working part time as a Veterinary Assistant for several decades, took on a few sales jobs, and did whatever paid the bills while doing calligraphy and painting murals and other commissions whenever she had spare time.
 She now paints full time.
 Her inspiration comes from animals and nature, and she strives to bring the beauty of the natural world into the lives of her patrons.
 Her murals and portraits are created in acrylic paint, but she also uses colored pencil and occasionally watercolor, oils and pastels, and digital art.
 Like most artists, she continues to hone her skills through workshops and classes.
-Her murals adorn several businesses as well as many private residences in Virginia, West Virginia, New Jersey, Florida, Pennsylvania, and even Washington state.
-Michele has donated several murals to local schools and animal shelters, which resulted in several newspaper articles, and even a local television interview (no, it never aired, thank goodness! ;) ).
+Her murals and paintings adorn several businesses as well as many private residences in Virginia, West Virginia, New Jersey, Florida, Pennsylvania, Washington state, and even Canada.
+Michele has donated several murals to local schools and animal shelters, which resulted in several newspaper articles, and even a local television interview ).

 Artist's Statement: